ulbivin/local_iso_annotate/README.md

 # local_iso_annotate
 UPDATE 20250131 - Updated with Readme and new exon info for BRCA1 annotation file.
+Please find the ranges to explore in the spredsheets.
 Please note that iso-count_in_exon-range.py should no longer be used - use script by José Marcos instead.

 bed12_annotate.py takes in an exon annotation file and the [sample]_all_corrected.bed file from the FLAIR-output, and translate the bed-file entries to exon numbers if they match: